Jupiter Bay Owners Had a Fair Election

 conclusions reached within the petition.
 However, this mechanism provides one more important way for the association’s

 membership to be heard and for the Board to be forced to present and discuss owner issues and concerns.

 All Jupiter Bay members

-have the right to vote in the upcoming election, and the Association is obliged to make voting as easy as possible.
-Anyone
+have the right to vote in an election, and the Association is obliged to make voting as easy as possible.
+Anyone requesting

-requesting a ballot should receive one, and requests for alternate mailing addresses should be honored.
-Since many owners
+a ballot should receive one, and requests for alternate mailing addresses should be honored.
+Since many owners will not attend

-will not attend the annual meeting, particularly this year with the coronavirus threat, requested ballots need to be made
+the annual meeting, particularly this year with the coronavirus threat, requested ballots need to be made available both before

-Code 61B-23.0021, the second Annual Meeting notice must be 1) hand delivered, 2) mailed (to the address last furnished to
+the second Annual Meeting notice must be 1) hand delivered, 2) mailed (to the address last furnished to the association),

-the association), or 3) electronically transmitted to each unit owner not less than 14 days nor more than 34 days before the
+or 3) electronically transmitted to each unit owner not less than 14 days nor more than 34 days before the election.
+The annual

 Candidate information sheets.